samlin001/asd-codelabs/codelab1/README.md

     - Note: The Windows app for chrome remote desktop is no longer supported, use the web app instead.

-## 4. Explore the development environment
+## Explore the development enviroment
 1. Find android tree
     ```
     cd/ws/android